yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

   <p><b> Fig 8.
 The obstacle the drone will need to avoid plus an unwanted object in the background. </b></p>
 </div>

+### 6.1 Obstacle Avoidance with Sparse Optical Flow

-We try to implement the algorithm step by step.
+We try to implement the algorithm step by step:

 1. In my first try, I tried to display the ```important features``` on a mask.
 We can see the outline of the obstacle but also some features were extracted from the object in the background.